DavesCodeMusings/CloudPi/docs/deploy-nginx.md

 >Alternatively, you can stop and start the Nginx stack.

+Once the new configuration is active, anytime you type http://portainer.mypi.home into a browser, you'll be sent to https://portainer.mypi.home:9443 automatically.

 ## Serving HTML
 Any files you put in /srv/www will be available using a web browser when Nginx is running.
 You can customize index.html and add files and subdirectories if you want.
 The only thing lacking is PHP or other server-side scripting languages.
 This requires additional configuration that is outside the scope of this document.

 ## Next Steps
+TODO: Gitea